nikkipena/doghouse/README.md

-# fid
+# The Dog House
-This the repository for DIG2500 Fundamentals of Interactive Design
+This the repository for The Dog House Doggy Daycare